fdgbt/42_Corewar/README.md

 All available champions are located in the "vm_champs/champs" folder.

 The last objective is to create a beautiful visualiser to display the fights in a (relatively) human-understandable way.
-Usually the visualiser is part of the virtual machine, but in our case it is external as it has been designed with "Python".
+Usually the visualiser is part of the virtual machine, but in our case it is external as it has been designed with Python.

 ## Install
 Create or update the "corewar" and "asm" programs from sources.